WxProg/WxProg/README.md

 - 👋 Hi, I’m @WxProg
-- 👀 I’m interested in ...
+- 👀 I’m interested in being a Meteorological Developer
 - 🌱 I’m currently learning CSS3, HTML5, Javascript and Python
 - 📫 How to reach me ...